Live

 Rights and Responsibilities of Australian Citizens

 Australian passportApply immediately after the citizenship ceremony.
 Valid for 10 years for adults.
-One of the world's strongest passports — visa-free or visa-on-arrival access to 185+ countries.
+Visa-free or visa-on-arrival access to 185+ countries.

-No immigration restrictionsYou can leave and return to Australia indefinitely.
-No return conditions, no re-entry permits required.
+No immigration restrictionsYou can leave and return to Australia indefinitely with no return conditions required.

 Sponsor family membersAustralian citizens can sponsor parent visas and other family visas not available to PR holders.